 At Intellectual Ventures, we have a highly-visible presence in the IP and patent landscape discussion.
 But you may still ask “Who is IV” and “What is their mission?”
 Let us break it down for you in our own words.

-For nearly 15 years, IV has been the global leader in the business of invention.
+For over 15 years, IV has been the global leader in the business of invention.
 Our mission is to energize and streamline the invention economy while producing a financial return for our investors.
 We manage and grow our invention portfolios by partnering with leading inventors, collaborating with pioneering companies, and investing both expertise and capital in the process of invention.

 Interested in learning more about us?
 Get to know us by the numbers.